SketchUp/sketchup-stl/README.md

 http://extensions.sketchup.com/content/sketchup-stl

-Then inside SketchUp, select Window > Preferences (Microsoft Windows) or SketchUp > Preferences (Mac OS X) > Extensions > Install Extension and select the RBZ file you just downloaded.
+Then inside SketchUp, select `Window → Preferences` (Microsoft Windows) or `SketchUp → Preferences` (Mac OS X) `→ Extensions → Install Extension` and select the RBZ file you just downloaded.
 Voila!
 SketchUp installs the extension.
-You'll find a new import type under File > Import and a File > Export STL menu option as well.
+You'll find a new import type under `File → Import and a File → Export STL` menu option as well.

 ## Contributing